tensorlakeai/indexify/README.md

 * [Transcribing and Summarizing Audio Files](examples/video_summarization/)
 * [Object Detection and Description](examples/object_detection/)
 * [Knowledge Graph RAG and Question Answering](examples/knowledge_graph/)

-### 📌 Concepts

-A **workflow** represents a data transformation that can be implemented using Python functions.
-Each of these functions is a logical compute unit that can be retried upon failure or assigned to specific hardware.
-By modeling these functions as nodes of a graph and function composition as edges of one, the data transformation can be entirely described by an inter-connected graph known as a **compute graph**.

-Workflows can be structured as either a **pipeline** or a **graph**.

-* A **pipeline** represents a linear flow of data moving in a single direction.
-* A **graph** represents a non-linear flow of data enabling parallel branches and conditional branching.

 ### ⭐ Key Features